-Now let's sit with this scene for a minute.
-It is as Thomas touches the place of Jesus' wounds that he is able to call him my "Lord and my God".
+Now let's sit with this picture for a minute.
+It is as Thomas touches the place of Jesus' wounds that he can then call him "my Lord and my God".
 It is the suffering of Jesus now manifested in his Resurrected body that inspires Thomas' declaration.
 Here is what I want you to learn from this.
 The mercy of Jesus manifested in his crucifixion is now vindicated by his Resurrection.
 St Thomas Aquinas in reflecting on the Mercy of Jesus writes: